Deducteam/predicativize/README.md

 ## Installation

 First start by installing Dedukti (https://github.com/Deducteam/Dedukti hash `c65e7e`) and then simply run `make`.
-In order to test the tool, run `make test` which will predicativize the Fermat's little theorem library.
-If Agda is installed, then you can also run `make test_agda`, which also translates the results to Agda files and typechecks them.
+In order to test the tool, run `make test_agda` which will predicativize the Fermat's little theorem library.
+If Agda is installed, then you can also run `make test_agda_with_typecheck`, which also translates the results to Agda files and typechecks them.

 ## Modes